Kapil-Sunil-Bhatia/Resume/README.md

 ## Project Overview

 This project is a Resume Builder application developed using the MERN stack (MongoDB, Express, React, and Node.js).
-The aim of this project is to provide a professional resume-building tool that users can use without relying on third-party websites or software like MS Word.
+This project aims to provide a professional resume-building tool that users can use without relying on third-party websites or software like MS Word.
 This README provides an overview of the course content, project functionalities, and how to set up and run the application.

 ## Course Content and Learning Outcomes